AdBol05/mepper/README.md

 # mepper
 mp3 to 12 stepper motors translation script

+# Before use
+You need to install all dependencies as well as ffmpeg.

 # Usage
 Paste desired mp3 to script's directory and run index.js with it's name as the first argument and output file name as the second argument.